cmk/down-the-wabbit-hole/1-intro.md

 tax on innovation.

-Glue code can be reduced by choosing to re-implement specific algorithms within the broader system architecture.
 At first, this may seem like a high cost to pay—re-implementing a machine learning package in C++ or Java that is already available in R or matlab, for example, may appear to be a waste of effort.
 But the resulting system may require dramatically less glue code to integrate in the overall system, be easier to test, be easier to maintain, and be better designed to allow alternate